Food & Beverage business

 • protecting food from contamination (processing, storage and transport)

-Where food preparation prior to the event is undertaken in the City, you will need to provide additional information attached to your registration application such as:
+Food preparation prior to an event: Where food preparation prior to the event is undertaken in the City, you will need to provide additional information attached to your registration application such as:

 • Confirmation from the relevant local government that you have notified them where you will be garaging your food van or storing food stall equipment if this is outside the City.